CALL FOR PAPERS 2025

 3) Proceedings book with ISBN.

-4) Academic publication in Ediciones Universidad de Salamanca (first quartile in the absolute General Index of SPI) with digital book chapter in English with ISBN.
+4) Academic publication in Ediciones Universidad de Salamanca (first quartile in the absolute General Index of SPI) with digital book chapter in Spanish with ISBN.

 GENERAL CONSIDERATIONS

-• The deadline for submission of abstracts for both options is 21 October 2023 (inclusive).
+• The deadline for submission of abstracts is 21 September 2025 (included).

-• The reading of each Communication during the Congress must not exceed 15 minutes, and may be given in Englis, French Spanish or Valencian.
+• The reading of each Communication during the Congress must not exceed 15 minutes, and may be given in English, French Spanish or Valencian.

 • The criteria for the selection of Communications will be based on their adaptation to the thematic lines proposed, their innovative nature, clarity of writing, ethical and scientific rigour, as well as their adaptation to these rules.